How To Tell If Your Car Is Being Tracked

 What To Look For If Your Car Is Bugged

 Stalking is a topic that is very serious in nature, and therefore any person who believes they may be a victim of stalking should seek help from their local law enforcement agency immediately!
 With that being said, there are some simple ways people can take to determine if their car is bugged with a hidden GPS tracker.
 First of all, it is vital to understand that GPS trackers do not work or operate all in the same way.
 For example, some GPS vehicle trackers are hard-wired, whereas others are used as portable devices.
 Some tracking devices are data loggers, while others offer real-time access to driver activity.
-If a person suspects that a GPS tracker could be hard-wired to their automobile then the first place they should check is the OBD II port, a popular location for tracking devices to be installed to a car.
-If nothing is connected to this diagnostic port then it could mean the person who hid the tracker could have had the device installed professionally, that means the GPS tracker could be inside the dash, under the steering column or somewhere not visible to the naked eye.
-Therefore, the who believes their car is bugged should have a professional auto mechanic or installer look inside these locations.
+If a person suspects that a GPS tracker could be hard-wired to their automobile then the first place they should check is the OBD II port, a popular location for tracking devices to be installed in a car.
+If nothing is connected to this diagnostic port then it could mean the person who hid the tracker could have had the device installed professionally, which means the GPS tracker could be inside the dash, under the steering column or somewhere not visible to the naked eye.
+Therefore, anyone who believes their car is bugged should have a professional auto mechanic or installer look inside these locations.
 Although some stalkers could hard-wire a GPS device to a car the reality is most people who invest in hidden GPS trackers purchase GPS data loggers because they are more easily hidden.
 Therefore, a stalker could bug a car in any number of covert locations such as: